RajkumarRajamani/selenium-brain/README.md

  **Explanation**

  In the above code, when the method `apply` is executed in its chain, then the web element returned by `this.getLimitAmountField()` is undergoing `isDisplayed()` validation first, followed by `isEditable()` validation and before starting `isThousandSeperated()` validation, it is going to perform something which is written in `Consumer<BaseElement>` inside peek method.
-Then it takes screenshot of outcome of the peek method and sleeps for 5 seconds and finally `isThousandSeparated()` validation will be performed on the web element.
+Then it takes screenshot of outcome of the peek method and sleeps for 5 seconds and finally `isThousandSeparated()` validation will be performed on web element.

 ---

 ### 7. Page Object Repository Setup